 Automotive experts agree that the redesigned 2015 Hyundai Sonata has both a comfortable ride and composed handling.
 Some say the Sonata’s steering system isn’t particularly communicative, but most agree that it is precise.
 According to critics, the Sonata has stronger brakes than many competitors, and a firm brake pedal inspires confidence at any speed.

 - "Later, as we spent time on the winding country roads through largely unspoiled woodlands and pastures, it came to us that the new car is not just comfortable but also extremely poised." -- Automobile Magazine

 - "Ride quality, regardless of trim, is well controlled but never harsh." -- Edmunds

 - "Balance was good, braking firm and repeatable, steering a little numb but not objectionable." -- AutoWeek

 - "The default steering setting is pleasant enough, being both light and precise, which is good because it's the only option in Eco and Normal modes.
 There is a linear buildup of weight in all modes that accurately translates cornering loads, but feedback is muted." -- Car and Driver

 - "Pedal feel is reassuring at all speeds, with good modulation.
 I simulated a panic stop from 60 mph and the Sonata stopped straight and in a surprisingly short distance, with ABS clacking away but without much drama.
 I wish all midsize sedans stopped as well." -- Autoblog

 Next Steps: Hyundai Sonata

-- Find low financing rates for the Hyundai Sonata
+- View the best prices for the 2015 Hyundai Sonata

 - See Affordable Midsize Cars rankings